 - The Read-Aloud Handbook, Trelease

 - Foreign Language Education the Easy Way, Krashen

-- (Purchase through IJFLT.org, proceeds benefit the International Journal of Foreign Language Teachers)
+- (Purchase through IJFLT.com, proceeds benefit the International Journal of Foreign Language Teachers)

 - A Whole New Mind, Pink